sagold/json-schema-library/README.md

 ### get

-`get` retrieves the json-schema of a child property or index.
+`get` retrieves the JSON Schema of a child property or index.
 Using `get` it is possible to incrementally go through the data, retrieving the schema for each next item.

 ```ts
 const mySchema = { type: "object", properties: { title: { type: "string" } } };